-Policy GAP2 sets out the need to establish a rolling programme of cycle route and pedestrian improvements.
+Policy GAP2 (Aspirational Policy - see Annex D) sets out the need to establish a rolling programme of cycle route and pedestrian improvements.
 These proposed improvements are also detailed in section 11.3 of this plan.
 This includes employment areas of the town.